rackerlabs/otter/doc/data_flow.rst

 Access
 ^^^^^^

-The group state information is accessed and modified mainly through the controller, although the model store may read from this information to present to the user.
+The group state information is accessed and modified mainly by the controller, although the REST API may read from this information to present it to the user.

 Every controller action should be atomic, so any controller will first acquire a lock before modifying or reading any information, and then it will release